esmono/internet-choice-awards/README.md

 Builds, (re)creates, starts, and attaches to containers.

 `static` will collect static files.
-Note that gunicorn will not serve the static files it will be done by nginx.
+Note that gunicorn will not serve the static files; it will be done by nginx.

 `loaddata` (optional) will populate the database with sample data.

-`create-superuser` (optional) will promp for data to create a staff user.
+`create-superuser` (optional) will prompt for data to create a staff user.

 ```
 podman-compose build